workdowg/TF700t-AKBI/README.md

 You will need the following:

 Prerequisites:

 1- A working CROMi-X 5.4 w/ that10 or CROMBi-KK install on INTERNAL SD (no f2fs,data2fs or rom2sd)

-2- A terminal emulator app (tested on Android Terminal Emulator) 3- Text editor (tested on Jota Editor - Not Jota+)
+2- A terminal emulator app (tested on Android Terminal Emulator)

+3- Text editor (tested on Jota Editor - Not Jota+)

 4- Script must be run from the extracted directory

 5- Rootfs installer - USE ONLY ONE rootfs.tar.lzma file and it must be in installer directory

 Running this script:

 1- Open emulator and get root - su

 2- cd to the directory you extracted this to

-3- Run the script - sh AKBI_v2.5.sh
+3- Run the script - sh AKBI.sh

 4- Follow the prompts

 Profit!